Tanveer7051/StayAnyWhere/README.md

 ---

-This README should now cover everything related to the setup, deployment, and usage of your **StayAnyTime** application.
+This README should now cover everything related to the setup, deployment, and usage of  **StayAnyTime** application.